data-preservation-programs/singularity/docs/cli-reference/datasource/add/fichier.md

    --fichier-folder-password
       If you want to list the files in a shared folder that is password protected, add this parameter.

-   --fichier-encoding
-      The encoding for the backend.

-      See the [encoding section in the overview](/overview/#encoding) for more info.

 OPTIONS: